simplesurance/directorius/README.md

 # Directorius

-Directorius implements a merge queue for GitHub pull requests (PR).
+Directorius provides a merge queue for GitHub pull requests (PR).
 It relies on GitHub webhook events, its REST and graphQL API, branch protection rules and can work together with Jenkins.

-Pull requests are queued and processed in order.
-When a PR is not approved, or has a required failed CI run it is moved to the *suspend queue*.
-When it's branch or it's base branch is updated, it is getting approved or the status of a required failed CI check becomes positive it is moved to the *activ e queue*.
-The status of the first PR in the *active queue* is monitored, Jenkins CI Jobs are triggered for it, it is being kept up to date with its base branch, it is labeled and a positive commit status is reported for it.
-When all configured GitHub merge requirements are fulfilled, it is merged by GitHub.

-To enforce that only the PR that is first in the queue is merged, the commit status submitted by directorius can be configured as merge requirement in GitHub.

-## Features

-- Adds PRs to the queue when auto-merge is enabled or a PR label is added
+A pull request enters the queue when auto-merge is enabled or a configurable label is added to it.
+Directorius maintains 2 states for PRs:

+- an ordered active queue for PRs that are ready to be processed
+- an unordered suspend queue for PRs that do not meet the merge requirements configured on GitHub.

+For the first PR in the active queue, Directorius:

+- schedules builds of Jenkins CI jobs
-- Automatically updates the first PR in the queue with changes in its base branch
+- syncs the PR branch with changes in it's base branch
-- Supports different queues per repository and base branch
-- Triggers Jenkins Jobs that report their status to GitHub and aren't running
-- Ignores reports of CI Job results from older obsolete Jenkins builds
-- Submits a GitHub Status and labels a PR when it is first in the merge queue
-- Has a web interface to:
-  - view queued PRs and their status
-  - prioritize PRs,
-  - pause the merge queue
+- marks it with a queue head label
+- reports a positive directorius commit status to GitHub.

+When all GitHub merge requirements are fulfilled, the PR is expected to be merged automatically (automerge) by GitHub.

+It comes with a basic webinterface that allows viewing the queues and prioritizing PRs.

+## Setup

-## Configuration
+### Configuration File

 A documented example configuration file can be found in the repository:
 [config.example.toml](config.example.toml).

-## Typical GitHub Setup for Directorius
+### Typical GitHub Repository Setup

 GitHub Repository Settings: